tradingstrategy-ai/docs/source/glossary.rst

         Simulating the efficiency of a :term:`trading strategy` against historical data.

-        Backtesting is the process of analysing historical trade data to see how a trading strategy would have performed statistically in the past.
+        Backtesting is the process of analysing :term:`historical market data` to see how a trading strategy would have performed statistically in the past.
 It is a key component of effective trading system development and can be used to test a trading hypothesis/strategy on the historical data.

+        Backtesting is usually performed by specialised tool, or a backtesting framework written in some programming language.
+        Different backtesting frameworks offer compromises between speed (how many combinations you can test and how fast), complexity (single pair. vs multi pair vs. :term:`portfolio construction` strategies), supported market data and supported trading activities (:term:`volatility`-based, debt-based, etc.)

+        TradingView's :term:`Pine Script` is the most well-known backtesting framework in the world.

+        :term:`Trading Strategy Framework` is one of the backtesting frameworks for :term:`Python`, designed for :term:`decentralised finance`.

+        Backtesters can be implemented in two ways, making a compromise with the speed of backtesting vs. how complex the strategy logic can be:

+        - *Vectorised*: quickly compare thousands of :term:`grid search` options using parallel computation.
+          Popular Python-based vectorised backtesting frameworks include Moonshot, VectorBT.
+          To speed up computation, vectorised framework sometimes need to compromise with realism of the results.

+        - *Event-driven*: support complex decision making process and logic for the trade decisions.
+          Event-driven approach usually enables easier re-use of the strategy code between backtesting and live trade execution.
+          One popular Python-based event-driven backtesting framework is Zipline.
+          Read more about `event-driven logic here <https://www.quantstart.com/articles/Event-Driven-Backtesting-with-Python-Part-I/>`__.

+        Here is more about `compromised between vectorised and event-driven frameworks <https://raposa.trade/blog/what-everybody-ought-to-know-about-backtesting/>`__.

+        ``See the list of Python backtesting frameworks <https://github.com/kernc/backtesting.py/blob/master/doc/alternatives.md>`__.

         See also

+        - :term:`Trading Strategy Framework`

+        - :term:`Trading strategy`

+        - :term:`Grid search`

         - :term:`Historical market data`